nummacway/gb300/README.md

 Despite the undocumented support for SMS, you aren't that lucky with the other Sega consoles.
 If you change the BIOS to display them or change the extension (it doesn't matter which of these you do, with the exception of a very few SG-1000 games), the following things will happen:
 * Sega CD games (`.bin` or `.cue`) will load indefinitely/freeze the console, even the tiniest and/or single-image ones (Ishii Hisaichi no Daiseikai, around 10 megabytes – the largest GBA games are 32 megabytes).
 * Most Sega 32X games will not display anything at all, even if you put the correct BIOS in the root or Roms directory.
 A few games like Knuckles' Chaotix display an error message.
 * Most Game Gear games will load.
 (The games that don't load will have a black screen.)
 The Game Gear's resolution is 160x144, but the emulator displays this in the center of a 256x192 pixel viewport.
 Graphics outside the center 160x144 area sometimes make sense (so you basically have an extended vision) but in some cases they're glitched.
 Colors are severely glitched all the time, but Audio is fine.
 If you don't mind the weird colors, you could play, if it wasn't about one other thing: The Game Gear has a D-Pad (which corresponds to the GB300's D-Pad), an A button (which the GB300 calls B and is mapped to the B button by default) and a B button (which the GB300 calls C and is mapped to R by default).
 And then, well, there's the Start button, which isn't mapped at all and none of the key IDs I tried (-1 through 19) corresponded to it.
-Roughly half of the Game Gear games require you to press it to get past the title screen, among them are the Sonic games.
+Roughly half of the Game Gear games require you to press it to get past the title screen, most notably all Sega games (as far as I know).
+Of the 25 best-rated Game Gear games on MobyGames, there are only seven that aren't blunt ports from other GB300 consoles and only one of the latter does not require the use of the start button: _Magical Puzzle: Popils_.
 * Most SG-1000 games will load.
 (The games that don't load will freeze the device, e.g. Champion Baseball 40kB.)
 There is no video (black screen), but audio is fine.
 Buttons are also fine.
 (Note that applications like Home Basic likely don't have sound, so you can't tell if they're loading or not.)

 Compared to the SF2000, the following game is missing: